passion1016/passion1016.github.i/_posts/About JW.md

 ---
 layout: post
 ---
+JW Seo is a 1st year PhD student at Carnegie Mellon University, Department of Materials Science and Engineering.
+He is interested in applying various Machine Learning techniques to Materials research.
+Before coming to Carnegie Mellon JW researched at Korea Institute of Science and Technology (KIST) to develop Machine Learning algorithms that predicts properties of proteins.

+JW graduated from Korea University in February 2020.
+He spent his last semester as a KU student at the Max Planck Institute for the Chemical Physics of Solids (MPI-CPfS) where he researched crystal growth of

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.